Chart Color Schemes

 Health

-The most common medical conditions are arthritis and asthma, affecting 8.7 and 6.7% of residents respectively.
-68.7% of residents declare they are completely clear of medical ailments, compared to 69.8% in Australian Capital Territory.
-25.7% of residents are aged 65 and over (821 people), higher than the 19.9% in Australian Capital Territory.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+This compares to 62.4% across Australian Capital Territory and a national average of 55.7%.
+As of April 2022, the most common medical conditions in the area are arthritis and asthma, impacting 8.7 and 6.7% of residents respectively.
+A total of 68.7% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Working-age residents exhibit notably healthy outcomes with low chronic condition prevalence.
+The area has 25.7% of residents aged 65 and over, which totals 816 people, higher than the 14.1% in Australian Capital Territory.
+Health outcomes among seniors are particularly strong, with national rankings broadly in line with the general population as of April 2022.

 Frequently Asked Questions - Health